-According to The Economist, data is now the most valuable resource in the world, ahead of oil.
+It is official – data is now the most valuable asset in the world, ahead of oil, according to The Economist.
 The shift comes as no surprise — 97% of businesses use data to power their business opportunities, and for 76% of businesses, it serves as an integral part of forming a business strategy.
 But, what makes data so valuable?
 In this article, we look at why data is an asset to any organization, and how data analytics can help you make the most of this asset.

 Put simply, data is customer information that, when analyzed and monitored correctly, is able to provide insights into your existing and potential customers.
-Clean, organized and up-to-date data is an asset because it can help your company meaningfully engage with customers, make business decisions with confidence, add value to the organization, and better inform product and service development.
+Clean, organized, and up-to-date data is an asset because it can help your company meaningfully engage with customers, make business decisions with confidence, add value to the organization, and better inform product and service development.

 Customer engagement reflects the interactions a customer has with your brand.
 The ongoing relationship between a brand, and whether (and how) a customer chooses to engage with it, is closely tied to retention and loyalty.
 An engaged customer will likely spend more and be loyal to the brand.